 Continued Support for Sustainable Peace in Colombia

-Despite the signing of the historic peace agreement with the FARC guerrilla group in November 2016 which ended over 50 years of internal conflict, the country continues to face complex challenges.
+Despite the signing of the historic peace agreement with the FARC guerrilla group in November 2016, which ended over 50 years of internal conflict, Colombia continues to face complex challenges.
 Remaining armed criminal groups compete for control of territories where the FARC left power vacuums and Government of Colombia (GOC) agencies have yet to fully establish their presence.
 Upsurges in coca cultivation and the Venezuelan migration crisis have impacted Colombians and sparked international concern.

-From 2015 to 2019, we supported Colombians and their government during the first phase of peace agreement implementation, demonstrating rapid progress during this critical time.
-Our Transforma program, implemented on behalf of USAID’s Office of Transition Initiatives, awarded over 650 small grants activities reaching over 600,000 beneficiaries in 26 departments across Colombia.
+From 2015 to 2019, MSI, A Tetra Tech Company, supported Colombians and their government during the first phase of peace agreement implementation, demonstrating rapid progress during this critical time.
+Our Transforma program, implemented on behalf of USAID’s Office of Transition Initiatives (USAID/OTI), awarded over 650 small grants activities reaching over 600,000 beneficiaries in 26 departments across Colombia.

-Due to the success of Transforma’s first phase, we are now implementing a second phase of the program from 2019 to 2021 that worked with the GOC, citizens in strategic territories and USAID to help make gains made under the first phase of the peace process.
+Due to the success of Transforma’s first phase, we implemented a second phase of the program from 2019 to 2021 that worked with the GOC and citizens in strategic territories and USAID to help ensure the irreversibility of the gains made towards the implementation of the peace process.
 As part of the second phase, the program has awarded an additional 550 small grant activities with approximately 700,000 beneficiaries.